 Many things can lead to a decreased appetite in a dog diagnosed with cancer:

-- Certain cancers such as those that affect the mouth, esophagus, or stomach can directly impact a dog’s ability to eat.
+- Certain cancers that affect the mouth, esophagus, or stomach, can directly impact a dog’s ability to eat.

-- For dogs on chemotherapy, nausea and vomiting are common side-effects which may lead to a decreased appetite.2
+- For dogs on chemotherapy, nausea and vomiting are common side effects that may lead to a decreased appetite.2

 - Tumor cells can release compounds that decrease appetite and cause weight loss.13